 What to do

-If your dog has got into the habit of running around and then digging, quite often they will have preferred site in which to dig.
-They may have started out as random areas but once your dog has dug a little hole they often become favourite spots.
+If your dog has got into the habit of running around and then digging holes quite often, they will have a preferred site in which to dig.
+They may have started as random areas, but once your dog has dug a little hole, they often become favourite spots.

-Creating a barrier around these areas can be effective.
-It doesn’t always work as your dog may decide to dig elsewhere.
-But sometimes it’s enough to break the pattern of behaviour.
+Creating a barrier using old planks of wood or chicken wire around these areas can be effective.
+It doesn’t always work as your dog may decide to dig elsewhere, but sometimes, it’s enough to break the pattern of behaviour.

 Designated digging area

-But once they associate digging in that area with good things, like praise and treats most dogs get the idea.
-As digging is a rewarding behaviour in its own right your dog is getting a double dose of excitement that should keep their paws in the right place.
+But once they associate digging in that area with good things, like praise and treats, most dogs get the idea.
+As digging is a rewarding behaviour in its own right, your dog is getting a double dose of excitement that should keep its paws in the right place.

 Stop and start play